delftswa2018/desosa2018/mattermost/chapter.md

 ### Mattermost Partners
 Mattermost provides [partner programs](https://docs.mattermost.com/process/partner-programs.html) to allow third parties to sell the Mattermost system or services related to Mattermost, to customers.
 Three different partner programs are offered, based on the type of service the third party provides for customers.
-  * Mattermost Authorized Partner Program, for one-time resale transactions to customers via a fullfilment partner
+  * Mattermost Authorized Partner Program, for one-time resale transactions to customers via a fulfillment  partner
-  * Mattermost Value-Added Reseller Program, for on-going resellers who provide support in local language and timezone.
+  * Mattermost Value-Added Reseller Program, for on-going resellers who provide support in local language and time zone.
 Examples of resellers are CounterTrade, Adfinis SyGroup and bytemine.
   * Mattermost Deployment Solutions Partner Program, for organizations who can automate the deployment and maintenance process of Mattermost systems.
 Examples of deployment solution partners are Bitnami, GitLab and AppDome.

 A full list of certified Mattermost partners can be found on their [website](https://about.mattermost.com/partners/).